talpor/django-dashing/README.rst

 Then download and install `PhamtonJS <http://phantomjs.org/download.html>`_

-django-dashing uses mocha as testing framework.
+django-dashing uses mocha as the testing framework.
 Run the following command in the root directory to run the full test suite.

 .. code-block:: text